Anthony1861993/Digital-Circuit-Simulator-in-Python/README.md

 Digital-Circuit-Simulator-in-Python
 ===================================

-A File by Hien H Nguyen
+A File by Hien H Nguyen.

 This repository contains an initial data model and helper functions which can be used to wire up pins/gates (AND, OR, NOT).